 Hello!
-To begin with, it is worth describing the situation in more detail, otherwise it may not be clear from the title what the author means.
-Moreover, I recently encountered this problem personally, so the picture is as before my eyes and it will not be possible to describe the situation of work 🙂 And the following happened. my rather old iPhone 5s was completely discharged, as they say "to zero", and, it would seem, nothing criminal, put on charge and went about his business.
+To begin with, it is worth describing the situation in more detail, otherwise it may not be clear from the title what the author means. over, I recently encountered this problem personally, so the picture is as before my eyes and it will not be possible to describe the situation of work 🙂 And the following happened. my rather old iPhone 5s was completely discharged, as they say "to zero", and, it would seem, nothing criminal, put on charge and went about his business.

 I come back after a while, and I see a very strange and inadequate device behavior.
 The iPhone turns on, the screen lights up for a while (an apple appears and even a glimpse of the password entry) and immediately the display goes blank and the phone turns off safely.
 And that’s what happens all the time.
 For the sake of the experiment, I waited another 20 minutes.
 Nothing changed (I just heated up strongly), but I continued to turn it on and off with enviable constancy.